acro5piano/typed-graphqlify/README.md

 # Motivation

 We all know that GraphQL is so great and solves many problems that we have with REST API, like overfetching and underfetching.
-But developing a GraphQL API in TypeScript is sometimes a bit of pain.
+But developing a GraphQL Client in TypeScript is sometimes a bit of pain.
 Why?
 Let's take a look at the example we usually have to make.

 When we use GraphQL library such as Apollo, We have to define query and its interface like this: